RelentlessIdiot/Debunked/README.md

 Debunked was hastily thrown together during a week of furious coding.
 It was my guinea pig project to learn Objective-C and Cocoa on iOS.
 I cannot in good conscience recommend this project as an example of how to do _anything_.

 Debunked is no longer available on the Apple App Store.
 However, you are free to download a copy of the source, compile, and run it for yourself.
-It has been tested on Xcode 6.1.1.
+It has been tested on Xcode 6.1.1 and almost every version of iOS.
 Other versions of Xcode should work fine.

 * Homepage: http://robruana.com/Debunked/
 * Source: https://github.com/RobRuana/Debunked